Talamantez/flash-repo-vscode/README.md

-# 🎉 Note for Early Adopters 🎉

-If you installed this extension before v2.0, please simply upgrade to continue using at no cost.
-Thank you for your support!
-The update will happen automatically through VSCode, or you can trigger it manually.

-_Not affected if you installed after v2.0._

----
 # Flash Repo Pro

 Flash Repo Pro is a powerful VS Code extension that quickly concatenates repository files into a single, well-formatted document.
 Perfect for code reviews, documentation, or preparing code for AI analysis.